M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power-Law Bases: Proofs

 If $\mu = \alpha$, the numerator vanishes: error is exactly zero.
 If $\mu = \alpha + \delta$ for small $\delta$, the error is $\mathcal{O}(\delta^2)$.

-\textbf{Step 5: General $K$.} For multiple exponents, the product formula \eqref{eq:approx-rate} follows from the determinant expression for projection residuals in terms of Gram determinants.
-This result is related to classical approximation bounds for Müntz polynomials; see \citet{borwein1995polynomials} for background on Müntz approximation theory. \end{proof}
+\textbf{Step 5: General $K$.} For multiple exponents, the product formula \eqref{eq:approx-rate} follows from the determinant expression for projection residuals.
+The squared distance to span$\{x^{\mu_1}, \ldots, x^{\mu_K}\}$ can be written as a ratio of Gram determinants.
+Using the Cauchy determinant formula for matrices of the form $G_{jk} = 1/(\mu_j + \mu_k + 1)$, one obtains the stated product expression; see \citet{borwein1995polynomials} for background on Müntz polynomial approximation theory. \end{proof}